-As noted earlier, the outcome of a CIA includes: the technical requirements of the connection and an estimate of costs.
-The cost estimate at this point is usually based on typical pricing and has a level of uncertainty of $\pm 50\%$.
-A detailed cost estimate based on the location and size of the project is prepared at the applicant's expense as part of the CCA.
-The applicant has the option of paying for the detailed cost estimate that would reduce the level of uncertainty to $\pm 25\%$ before deciding on the project and before signing a connection agreement.
+As noted earlier, the outcome of a CIA includes: the technical requirements of the connection; and an estimate of costs.
+The cost estimate at this point is usually based on typical pricing-and the distributor will indicate the level of uncertainty for the estimate and has a level of uncertainty of ±50%. -A detailed cost estimate based on the location and size of the project is prepared at the applicant's expense as part of the Connection Cost Agreement.
+The applicant has the option of paying for the detailed cost estimate that would reduce the level of uncertainty to ±25%a lower amount before deciding on the project and before signing a connection agreement.